-From the moment you bought your place all the way through to selling it, the process of house flipping is one of those things that needs to be done as quickly and painlessly as possible.
-Unfortunately, it’s not usually that simple!
+From the moment you bought your place all the way through to selling it, the process of house flipping is one of those things that can be incredibly time consuming and stressful.

 If you’re thinking about flipping your first house, but don’t know where to start, here are a few things to consider:

 1. How Much Can You Realistically Do Yourself?

 Before you start hammering nails into walls and ripping out piping, you’ve got to be true to yourself.
 How much are you able to do without help?
 Because we are always looking to save money, especially when house flipping can be such an expensive pursuit, we’ve got to draw the line somewhere.

 There are things we can do to make sure that we know the basics, such as numerous YouTube video tutorials, but we also need to know that when there’s a problem that we encounter during the renovation whether we should tackle it or not?

 When it comes to an issue like plumbing, how do you know if you’re really in an emergency plumbing situation?
 Sometimes the signs are very obvious, but other times the problem isn’t so apparent.

 One little leak may not be seen until it’s too late.
 It’s important for you to decide what you can do but also when it’s time to get the professionals in.
 After all, you make one mistake and it’s going to cost you more than you originally envisioned.

 2. Forget About The Little Details.